Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-As for the test, nothing scary - we'll start with a few individuals, evolve them over a few generations, and compare the output population:
+As for the test, nothing scary - we'll start with a few individuals, evolve them over a couple of generations and see how they end up looking like:

 #[cfg(test)]